ONS-Innovation/github-copilot-usage-dashboard/README.md

 To run all tests, use `make test`.

 On pull request or push to the `master` branch, the tests will automatically run.
 The workflow will fail if any tests fail, or if test coverage is below 95%.

+The related workflow can be found in `.github/workflows/ci.yml`.

 ## Linting
 This project uses Black, Ruff, and Pylint for linting and code formatting.
 Configurations for each are located in `pyproject.toml`.
-The linters are set to run on Python files in both `src` and `tests`.
+The linters are set to run on Python files in `src`.

 The following Makefile commands can be used to run linting and optionally apply fixes or run a specific linter:
 ```bash